Children with speech and language and communication needs.

 Developmental language disorder

-Some children who have persisting difficulty with SLCN may go on to receive a diagnosis of DLD (developmental language disorder).
+The children who have a persisting difficulty with speech and language, and no medical reason for this, may go on to receive a diagnosis of Developmental language disorder (DLD).
+This diagnosis would not usually be given until a child is at least 5 years old.
 A speech and language therapist would make this diagnosis.

 Cleft Lip and Palate